 Even a modicum of introspection will beget the question concerning the extent to which those more villainous traits of someone’s personality during a trolling “session” is the ‘real’ them.
 Perhaps Oscar Wilde is to the point here when he says that “Man is least himself when he talks in his own person.
 Give him a mask, and he will tell you the truth.”

-It is my view that dissociative anonymity becomes hardwired to the extent that people naturally gravitate towards things that also provide the same positive effects that the online disinhibition effect causes, particularly if instrumental to larger social goals.
+It is my view that dissociative anonymity becomes hardwired to the extent that people naturally gravitate towards things that also provide the same positive effects that the online disinhibition effect causes, particularly if instrumental to broader social goals.

-Leon Festinger also argues that the loss of individuality leads to loss of control over internal or moral constraints.
+Leon Festinger also argues that the loss of individuality leads to a loss of control over internal or moral constraints.
 For example, someone who is an anonymous member of a mob will be more likely to act violently toward a police officer than a known individual.
 In one sense, a deindividuated state may be considered appealing if someone is affected such that he or she feels free to behave impulsively without mind to potential consequences.

-While I am not willing to go so far as to declare that all those who, for example, protest to shut down a speaker at some university have ‘dark personality traits’, I do think that dissociative anonymity goes some of the way to explain the disproportionate rise of collectivist politics and identities and membership of radical groups.
+While I am not willing to go so far as to declare that all those who, for example, protest to shut down a speaker at some university have ‘dark personality traits’, I do think that dissociative anonymity goes some of the ways to explain the disproportionate rise of collectivist politics and identities and membership of radical groups.

 It’s likely that the internet has the effect, probably influenced by the degree to which social media is a mainstay of one’s leisurely activities, of conditioning people to disassociative anonymity to the extent that they seek out other mediums by which dissociative anonymity finds expression.
-This is equally true of those who use social media for positive reasons – helping others, helping themselves, etc., and those who use the internet for sadistic purposes, such as trolling.
+This position is equally true of those who use social media for positive reasons – helping others, helping themselves, etc., and those who use the internet for sadistic purposes, such as trolling.